shreya0522/k8s-imp-concepts/aws.md

 1. Q: Can ALB route requests to Lambda functions?
 A: Yes.
 ALB supports Lambda as a target type — this enables HTTP-based invocation of serverless functions with all ALB routing features.
 2. Q: How does ALB determine if a target is unhealthy?
 A: Through configurable health checks (HTTP/HTTPS) to a specified path.
 If the target fails consecutively for UnhealthyThresholdCount, it’s marked unhealthy and removed from rotation.
 3. Q: What happens if all targets in a target group are unhealthy?
 A: ALB continues sending requests to targets, even if all are unhealthy.
 No 5xx is returned from ALB unless the target returns it.
 This is a trick Q — ALB doesn’t fail itself.
 4. Q: Does ALB support weighted routing between target groups like Route 53?
 A: ❌ No. ALB cannot distribute requests across target groups with custom weights.
 It sends 100% traffic to the matched target group from the listener rule.

-5. Q: Can ALB forward traffic to targets in different regions?
+5 (a).
+Q: Can ALB forward traffic to targets in different regions?
 A: ❌ No. ALB is region-scoped and can only route to targets in the same region.
 To load balance across regions, use Route 53 + health checks.
+5. (b) Q: Can ALB forward traffic to targets in different regions if those targets have public IPs?
+Still No.Even if a target has a public IP, ALB cannot forward traffic to it if the IP is in a different region.
+🧠 Why?
+Technical Explanation
+🔒 ALB is region-scoped and VPC-bound.
+ALB only supports registering targets in the same region where the ALB is deployed.
+It must be able to connect to the targets via AWS internal networking (VPC/Lambda).When you create a Target Group, it must be one of:
+- instance (EC2 instance in same region)
+- ip (IP address in same region and CIDR block of selected VPC)
+- lambda (function in same region)

-6. Q: How does ALB support WebSocket traffic?
+7. Q: How does ALB support WebSocket traffic?
 A: ALB fully supports WebSocket (ws:// and wss://) over HTTP/HTTPS.
 It maintains the long-lived TCP connection without timeout issues (up to 350 seconds idle timeout).

-7. Q: Can ALB route based on HTTP headers or query parameters?
+8. Q: Can ALB route based on HTTP headers or query parameters?
 A: ✅ Yes.
 ALB listener rules support advanced rule conditions like: * Host , * Path , *  Header , * Query string , * HTTP method  , * Source IP
 Use multiple conditions combined with “AND/OR” logic.

-8. Q: What’s the max number of rules per ALB listener?
+9. Q: What’s the max number of rules per ALB listener?
 A: Up to 100 rules per listener, including the default rule.

-9. Q: Can one ALB listener forward to multiple target groups?
+10. Q: Can one ALB listener forward to multiple target groups?
 A: ✅ Yes, by defining multiple rules on the same listener — each with different matching conditions (e.g., path /api → TG1, /admin → TG2).

-10. Q: Can ALB terminate TLS at the edge and re-encrypt to backend?
+11. Q: Can ALB terminate TLS at the edge and re-encrypt to backend?
 A: ✅ Yes.
 This is called TLS re-encryption: * ALB terminates HTTPS  * Then sends HTTPS to backend EC2 (you must upload backend cert to ACM)
 ✅ What does “ALB terminates TLS and re-encrypts to backend” mean?
 > 🔐 This is called TLS re-encryption.